grails-plugins/grails-resources/README.txt

 * Make CachedResources use base62 encoding to shorten hashed url links

-* Make SmartImageResources plugin that adds an <r:img> tag that uses
+* Make SmartImageResources plugin that adds width and height tagAttributes that are pre-calculated by parsing the image
-  <r:resource> to locate the resource and renders out width and height that
-  are pre-calculated by parsing the image

 * Support for apps to update the resource definitions of plugins e.g. to force no-defer on jquery